BepInEx/BepInEx.Utility/README.md

 ## MuteInBackground
 Adds an option to mute a game when it loses focus, i.e. when alt-tabbed.
 Must be enabled in the plugin config either by editing the plugin's .cfg file or by using [ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager)

+## CatchUnityEventExceptions
+Makes sure all event handlers subscribed to commonly used UnityEngine events are executed, even if some of them crash.
+#### Explanation
+If any event handler that has been subscribed to UnityEngine events like "SceneManager.sceneLoaded" crashes, no other event handlers will be executed after this one.
+This can cause very hard to debug bugs, for example: Plugin A's handler crashes, which causes Plugin B's handler to not run.
+B's handler was supposed to initialize some fields before other code runs, but it could not do it, so now the code that expected these fields to be initialized will behave in an unexpected way.

 ## SuppressGetTypesErrorsPatcher
 A patcher that hooks Assembly.GetTypes() and handles ReflectionTypeLoadException.
 Useful when game code is using Assembly.GetTypes() without handling the exception, and it crashes on plugin assemblies that have types that can't be loaded.